 Does this still apply to 2018?

 No!
-Android devices are now much more difficult to become root than in the past.
-Some phones are not designed to have roots, making the process much more difficult for the common user.
-In addition, when the phone has become root, there are apps that can detect that you have root access and refuse to boot.
+Android devices are now much more difficult to root than in the past.
+Some phones are not designed to be rooted, making it procedure much more difficult for the common user.
+Additionally, when the phone is rooted, there are apps that can detect that you have root access and refuse to launch.
 Recent examples are Pokémon Go and Super Mario Run.

 Do you need to root?